wxwern/cs2103t-tp/docs/DeveloperGuide.md

 **API Reference:** [AutocompleteGenerator.java](https://github.com/ay2324s1-cs2103t-w08-3/tp/tree/master/src/main/java/seedu/address/logic/autocomplete/AutocompleteGenerator.java)

-##### High-level Internal Implementation
+##### Execution Flow

 Internally, whenever requested, the `AutocompleteGenerator`:
 1. obtains a command's parts with `PartitionedCommand`,
-2. uses the given supplier to obtain the results based on the available parts,
+2. uses the `AutocompleteSupplier` provided when initialized to obtain the results based on the available parts,
 3. automatically performs fuzzy (subsequence) matching to filter results,
 4. ranks them based on their relevance,
 5. and finally returns a stream of autocompleted commands.

-#### Design Considerations
+### Design Considerations

 When designing the Autocomplete feature, important considerations include the ability to flexibly define and craft new constraints based on heuristically determined rules.

-By abstracting away all operations into simple components like sets and constraints, the current carefully crafted design allows
-Jobby's Command Autocompletion to provide context-aware suggestions to users, while adhering to simple constraints defined on a per command basis.
+By abstracting away all operations into simple components like sets and constraints, the current carefully crafted design allows Jobby's Command Autocompletion to provide context-aware suggestions to users, while adhering to simple constraints defined on a per command basis.

 Most notably, it also allows for advanced rulesets to be specified in a human-readable fashion.
 Take a look at [AddCommand#AUTOCOMPLETE_SUPPLIER](https://github.com/AY2324S1-CS2103T-W08-3/tp/blob/c484696fe4c12d514ad3fb6a71ff2dfea089fe32/src/main/java/seedu/address/logic/commands/AddCommand.java#L47).

+#### Alternatives Considered

+##### Alternative 1: Using Hardcoded Rules in Java

+One obvious alternative is to simply the possible autocompletion results for each command in standard Java.
+We may achieve this by manually checking against a command string for each command type, and using existing tokenization classes like `ArgumentTokenizer` and `ArgumentMultimap`.

+While this would incur less overhead in initial development time, more explicit coding is required - it is neither quick to write nor scalable to tons of commands.
+This is especially important as autocomplete was developed in parallel with other new features being added to Jobby, which would require constant changes to the autocomplete rules.

+##### Alternative 2: Using a Graph-based Approach

+A graph based approach, e.g., having a tree structure to define constraints and dependencies, may be more efficient than the current solution (which has to check against _all_ known rules every single time).

+However, it will consume even more development time to implement and model the rules as a graph.
+Since the current implementation involves one set with a list of constraints, multiple sets can be combined by simply concatenation of both the items and the constraints.

 ### \[Proposed\] Undo/redo feature